Mainframe-Renewal-Project/sear-docs/interfaces/python/keyring.md

 ## Updating keyrings

+SEAR provides two operators for working with certificates, `add` and `delete`.

 ### Creating a new keyring

 Below you can find a sample of some code that adds a new keyring called `SEARTESTRING2` with `YBTKS` as the owner.